 All-Allam.com was created in 2012 as a website by and for Roger Allam fans.
 We hope it is a fitting tribute to an actor whose work we enjoy so much.
-It’s difficult to do justice to his talents and a career that has spanned several mediums for over three decades but we are constantly striving to make the website better.
+To do justice to his talents and a career that has spanned several mediums for over three decades, our team is constantly striving to make the website better.
 We are very happy to say that as of 2015, All-Allam.com is Roger Allam’s official website.

 Ours is a very diverse team and we welcome contributions, big and small, from all corners of the globe.
 We’re absolutely thrilled by the communications we have had from fellow fans – currently we have most continents covered with submissions and assistance coming from the UK, USA, Australia, China, Japan, The Philippines, Brazil and all across Europe.

-We all came found Roger Allam’s work in different ways – some of us have been enjoying his performances since before others were even born!
-Varied as the paths that led us here are, it’s clear that we all have one man to thank for it all.
-We hope you all enjoy visiting this site as much as we have loved making it!
+We all found Roger Allam’s work in different ways – some of us have been enjoying his performances since before others were even born!
+Varied as the paths that led us here are, it’s clear that we all have one person to thank for it all.
+We hope you all enjoy visiting this site as much as we have loved making it.

 If you have any enquiries or would like to be involved, please feel free to email the team.

 Reviews, summaries, writing things and general admin.
 Has colour coded spreadsheets and is not afraid to use them.Favourite Allam Role: